EASEx/EASEx.github.io/docs/testing/questions.md

 dialogue
 ```

-`main.csv` de3scribes the structure of each action like this:
+`main.csv` describes the structure of each action like this:

 | dialogue              | code              | data              | type         |
 | --------------------- | ----------------- | ----------------- | ------------ |